 Comment #1: Outlier and functional form

 Given that only one study (i.e. Tol, 2002) among the 14 surveyed in Tol (2009) shows large-ish benefits from climate change, you may be inclined to think that the initial benefits suggested by Fig. 1 are hinged on this "outlier"...
 And you would not be wrong: individual observations will always stand to impact the overall outcome in small samples.
 However, I would also claim that such a result is partially an artefact of functional form.
 What do I mean by this?
 I mean that predicting positive benefits at "moderate" levels of warming is in some sense inevitable if we are trying to fit a quadratic function[*] to the limited data available in Tol (2009).
 This is perhaps best illustrated by re-estimating the above figure, but (i) correcting for the typos discovered by Bob Ward and (ii) excluding the outlier in question.

 Based on Figure 1 in Tol (2009), but corrected for typos and including an additional best-fit line that excludes the most optimistic estimate of benefits due to moderate climate change (i.e. Tol, 2002).

-Remember that our modified sample includes only negative -- or at best neutral -- effects on welfare due to climate change.
-And yet... the new best-fit line suggests that we will still experience small net benefits for a further 1˚C of warming!
-Thus we see how the choice of a quadratic function to fit our data virtually guarantees the appearance of initial benefits, even when the data themselves effectively exclude such an outcome.[*] You'll note that I am following Ridley's lead here in ignoring the confidence intervals.
+Remember that our modified sample includes only negative -- or neutral at best -- effects on welfare due to climate change.
+And yet, the new best-fit line (dark grey) suggests that we will still experience net benefits for a further 1.75˚C of warming!
+Thus we see how the choice of a quadratic function to fit our data virtually guarantees the appearance of initial benefits, even when the data themselves effectively exclude such an outcome.[**] You'll note that I am following Ridley's lead here in ignoring the confidence intervals.
 This is not a particularly sound strategy from a statistical perspective, but let's keep things simple for the sake of comparison.

 Comment #2: New data points